For me, flow is my state of mind when I am so completely and utterly absorbed in the act of writing that I have no sense of time passing.

 If you find saying no and setting boundaries for your ‘interrupters’ difficult you will find some help here.

 I know there are some people for whom the idea of forgetting about goals is an aberration, but, if you are focused on your goals while you are in the act of writing – you are not focused on your writing – you are focused on goals.

-If you hope to achieve creative flow you will need to recognise this difference.
+If you want to achieve creative flow you will need to recognize this difference.

 This is a big difference.
 Having goals is great, but while you are actually writing you must be focused on your story and your characters.